quintenlittle/RAG-Technique-V.1/README.md

 Update the paths above accordingly.

---workers 4 runs 4 parallel conversions at a time — you can increase this but watch your RAM since each worker loads a PDF into memory.
+--workers 4 runs 4 parallel conversions at a time, you can increase this but watch your RAM since each worker loads a PDF into memory.

 ### Convert legacy `.doc` files to `.docx`